 Your agent should also be able to follow instructions, communicate well, and otherwise handle stress without losing their composure.
 Another quality that you are looking for is that this person needs to be willing to travel to be physically present with you during a time of incapacitation.
 It is not ideal for your medical power of attorney to make decisions on your behalf from across the country.

-The bottom line is that your medical agent is given the authority to act and advise when it comes to your well-being during a time when you can exert any degree of control over your situation.
+The bottom line is that your medical agent has the authority to act and provide guidance regarding your well-being during a time when you cannot exert any control over your situation.
 A common concern that family members have when a loved one is in a coma, mentally unfit, or otherwise unwell is whether they are making decisions that the care recipient would approve of.
 Is life-saving measures something that the person would want?
 Would the person want to receive a specific kind of care that may be controversial?
 These are all valid questions to ask.
 Having a medical power of attorney takes some of the guesswork out of this situation.

 What happens if you do not have a medical power of attorney?